tauraloke/pizza-test-task/README.md

 This solution based on [Nuxt.js](https://github.com/nuxt/nuxt.js).

-You can see the live version [here](https://pizzashop-test-task.herokuapp.com/).
+You can see a live version [here](https://pizzashop-test-task.herokuapp.com/).